ltaylor2/finalproject/README.md

 </table>

-Finally, I can dig a bit deeper and test for the dependency direction in those models which showed some support for coevolution.
+Finally, I can dig a bit deeper and test for dependency directionality in the character pairs which showed some support for coevolution.
 The table below shows the results.
 I find some support for the evolutionary association between coordinated display behavior and the presence of 2 or 3 DPM stages across the manakin tree.
-In particular, the evolution of these DPM stages is dependent on the evolution of coordinated displays.
-Returning to the social character tree plotted above, I can see this association at work – the presence of Stage 2 DPM is associated with coordinated display behavior in multiple taxa.
 Recall, however, that there are only two taxa with Stage 3 DPM.

 <table class=" lightable-classic" style='font-size: 20px; font-family: "Arial Narrow", "Source Sans Pro", sans-serif; width: auto !important; margin-left: auto; margin-right: auto;'>